 For practically any lake, including unproductive lakes such as Dillon Reservoir, reliable estimates of seasonal-mean values would require results from multiple sampling events.
 Figure 10 shows the effect of sample size (n = 1, n = 3, n = 7) on expected variation in seasonal-mean chlorophyll a.
-Although the range of variation decreases markedly with increasing sample size, seasonal-mean values for n=7 extend from about 50% of the true mean to about 50% above the true mean.
-Even with 25 samples over the July - September season (i.e., sampling about twice per week) for a lake with a true seasonal mean of 8 μ g/L chlorophyll a, the probability of a calculated seasonal mean greater than 9 μ g/L is almost 10%.
+Although the range of variation decreases markedly with increasing sample size, seasonal-mean values for n = 7 extend from about 50% of the true mean to about 50% above the true mean.
+Even with 25 samples over the July - September season (i.e., about twice per week) for a lake with a true seasonal mean of 8 μ g/L chlorophyll a, the probability of a seasonal mean greater than 9 μ g/L is almost 10%.
 If uncertainty in seasonal means and the relationship between sample size and uncertainty are not considered in assessments, many lakes could be incorrectly listed for impairment, or incorrectly listed as unimpaired.

 The relationships shown in Figures 8 - 10 indicate that three sampling dates would be inadequate for reliable determination of seasonal-mean values for some lakes, particularly for mesotrophic and eutrophic lakes.
-Figure 11 shows the effect of sample size on the log-linear relationships between chlorophyll a and nutrient concentrations for Colorado lakes.
-The slopes of the relationships are affected by sample size for this data set, and the relationships are much stronger for means with large sample size ($n \ge 5$; $r^2 = 0.67$ for TP and $r^2 = 0.79$ for TN) than for means with small sample size ($n \le 2$; $n \le 0.40$ for TP and $n \ge 0.38$ for TN).
+Figure 11 shows the effect of sample size on the relationships between chlorophyll a and nutrient concentrations for Colorado lakes.
+The slopes of relationships are affected by sample size for this data set, and the relationships are much stronger for means with large sample size ($n \ge 5$; $r^2 = 0.67$ for TP and $r^2 = 0.79$ for TN) than for means with small sample size ($n \le 2$; $r^2 = 0.40$ for TP and $r^2 = 0.38$ for TN).
 The WQCD also found that nutrient-chlorophyll relationships are stronger for seasonal means ($n \ge 3$) than for grab samples (n = 1; Ex.
 P, 2012 WQCD rebuttal Exhibit 24), and many examples from the peer-reviewed literature (e.g., Jones et al. 1998) support the conclusion that a small sample size is inappropriate for both development and assessment of nutrient criteria.

 Figure 11.
 Effect of sample size for seasonal means on relationships between chlorophyll a and nutrient concentrations for Colorado lakes.
-The solid dark lines show the lines of fit for the regressions of chlorophyll a against TP (left panel; $r^2 = 0.67$) and TN (right panel; $r^2 = 0.79$), with $n \ge 5$; gray shading indicates the 95% confidence limits for the regessions with $n \ge 5$.
-The solid dark lines show the lines of fit for the regressions of chlorophyll a against TP (left panel; $r^2 = 0.40$) and TN (right panel; $r^2 = 0.38$), with $n \le 2$; gray shading indicates the 95% confidence limits for the regessions with $n \le 2$.
+The solid dark lines show the lines of fit for the regressions of chlorophyll a against TP (left panel; $r^2 = 0.67$) and TN (right panel; $r^2 = 0.79$), with $n \ge 5$; gray shading indicates the 95% confidence limits for the regressions with $n \ge 5$.
+The solid dark lines show the lines of fit for the regressions of chlorophyll a against TP (left panel; $r^2 = 0.38$), with $n \le 2$; gray shading indicates the 95% confidence limits for the regressions with $n \le 5.56$ confidence limits for the regressions with $n \le 5.56$ confidence limits for the regressions with $n \le 2$; gray shading indicates the 95% confidence limits for the regressions with $n \le 2$.

 Use of paired data - For each lake, seasonal-mean values were calculated separately for chlorophyll a, TP, and TN.
-Paired measurements (i.e., chlorophyll a, TP, TN all collected on the same date) were not required.
+Paired measurements (i.e., chlorophyll a, TP, TN all collected on the same date) were not required, as was the case for development of the approved (2012) interim criteria.
 Failure to use only paired measurements could mask relationships between chlorophyll a and nutrients, and this problem is compounded for lakes that were sampled infrequently.
 For example, a single TP measurement from late July (i.e., near the warmest time of the year) might not have any meaningful relationship to a single chlorophyll a measurement from late September.